TapendraBaduwal/Lifelong-learning/README.md

 8. Finally make git init,git add .,git push -m "messages",git push.
   Look at  github and go through reposatory and select Action and click on latest workflow to know all workings setups.

+   Note: while push new verion on  github  and pypi.org, changes the name and version og our packages from setup.py files and delet the old packages     from pypi.org accounts.

 9. If our Deployment completed then go through the [https://pypi.org/manage/projects/] and view  pip install command.
    Copy that command and test on local vs-code with short user input and output code we made.
    **from packages.codefile import classname**.

+ 10. If we want to install our new veersion packages  more then one times then delet old version packages which are stores in [home/hidden files/.local/lib/python3.8/sitespackages/ our install packages(delete if we want to install new version)].